bmann/bmcgarden/_posts/2024-06-10-vsw-smartyoungbc.md

 Having attempted a venture-funded deep tech software startup with [[Fission]], and being a believer in moonshots as part of the formula for long term regional and national success, I _also_ want to see us rally around big goals.

-See you next year!
+I'm spending some time refreshing my [[Startup]] resources and getting an update on funding and other parts of the ecosystem.
+I'm encouraged by a lot of the energy from [[Vancouver Startup Week]], but building an innovation ecosystem can't just happen one week per year.
+We have a lot of work to do.

+With that in mind, think about what you, personally, are going to work on, who you can collaborate with, what you need help with, and we'll see you at next year's Vancouver Startup Week for an update.
+Cheers!

+[^bmann]: See https://bmann.ca for every single one of my social profiles

 [^remote]: I flat out tell people that they should not work for a Vancouver company.
 They're mostly not competitive in salary or ambition.
 If I have to choose between having someone stay in Vancouver -- or leaving completely for elsewhere -- I want them to stay and have an awesome well paid ambitious job where they live locally and work remote.

 [^nd]: I'm almost certain that I am neurodiverse, and I think this is one of the first times I've talked about it publicly.
 I once joked "I'm too busy coping to get diagnosed", and definitely feel at times that aspects of my weird brain are sometimes a super power, except when it isn't.
-When I was young man, I never heard the term neurodiverse, and never conceived that there would be a different way to relate to the world.
+When I was a young man, I never heard the term neurodiverse, and never conceived that there would be a different way to relate to the world.
 I'm still learning and growing around this even now.

 [^sorry]: It was a low energy week for me where I did get a few things done, but just putting one foot in front of the other was about all that I managed.
 I can "put on a face" for public events and have energy for it in the moment, but need small group or alone time.
 It's good to share emotional & mental health things, actually!